All about the walkabout

 My favorite cocktail is gin and tonic.
 Though my inner pirate wouldn’t mind drinking most rum drinks, yarrr.

-I work as a cyber security engineer for my day job, and moonlight as a first responder three days a week.
+I work as a cyber security engineer for my day job, and used to moonlight as a first responder three days a week.

 I absolutely love camping and going on spontaneous adventures and will not hesitate to grab my go-bag and leave on a trip within a moments notice.